kamalmarhubi/website/_posts/2015-05-26-avoiding-distractions.markdown

 This morning, as part of the Recurse Center's welcome talks, [Mary Rose Cook][mary] gave some advice on how to spend twelve weeks of unstrucutred time.
-The advice was much the same as manual's [advice section][rc-advice], where they are divided up by level of experience: relatively new to programming;
-already have good grasp of one language; and really experienced.
+You can see similar advice in the Recurse Center  manual's [advice section][rc-advice], where they are divided up by level of experience: relatively new to programming; already have good grasp of one language; and really experienced.

 There is one item that appears on all three lists: ‘avoid distractions’.